Afrouper/api-management/README.md

-# api-management
+# API Management

-Test some API Management solutions
+Some simple tests of popular API Management solutions